InigoGutierrez/scripts/cardGen/README.md

 # dndCard.sh

-Takes some fields from an input file and builds a pdf or image of a card from them.
-A background image can be provided; if not, the background will have a plain color.
-The template is fully editable or others could be created, just bare in mind that the words between `@`, such as `@name@` or `@icon@`, are what the script searches for to insert the text and image file names.
-Don't leave commented lines since they are uncommented when no background image is found.
-Related to this, the lines containing `%bg%` are deleted when no background image is found.

-Usage:
+Takes some fields from an input file and builds a pdf and image of a card from them.

+## Usage

 ```
 dndCard.sh [-t templateFile] [-b bodyFile] inputFile
 ```

+## Example

 Example of input file: